CodeYourFuture/scot-graduation-project/README.md

 This will bring you back a `token`.
 Copy the token you get in the response.

 - Now, we can use this token for the `status/protected` route.
 Do a *GET* request to `http://localhost:4000/api/status/protected` and add a `header` with the name `Authorization` and the value: `Bearer the_token_from_previous step`, i.e. `Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjMsImlhdCI6MTU2NTkwOTU4OX0.qidn4r7nrolFByyfd956Kh8BkOhwcaUSzyUK0V7su1c`

+Here is a sample Pull Request to implement Login on the client: https://github.com/CodeYourFuture/scot-graduation-project/pull/34